buildit/bookit-infrastructure/README.md

 To complete these instructions successfully you'll need:

 * AWS CLI (v1.11.57 minimum), and credentials working: `brew install awscli && aws configure`.
-* The `jq` utility, which is used often to interpret JSON responses from the AWS CLI.
+* The `jq` utility, which is used often to interpret JSON responses from the AWS CLI: `brew install jq`.

 ### Creating a new Riglet